surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/README.md

 $ surveilr ingest files
 ```

+Refer to the README.md file in the directory www.opsfolio.com\src\scripts\denosrc\scripts\deno to generate the RSSD.

 The **uniform_resource** and **uniform_resource_transform** tables will contain the ingested prompts along with markdown frontmatter.

 ### To run the SQLPage Web-UI with the resource-surveillance DB.